 Listen to this article here

 Carter G. Woodson published one of the most thought-provoking literary works of art in American academia, The Mis-Education of the Negro.
 In the years leading up to his 1933 publishing date, of the famed book, Woodson felt compelled to articulate through words his premise regarding the continuity in the deprivation of Black American progression.
-Woodson hypothesized that the economic and psychological inferiority that burdened Blacks was caused by abstract unseeable hegemonic forces.
-He argued that the majority of Blacks lacked the knowledge of thyself and truth of their ancestors’ unique role in the development of the modernized world, which lead to their inferiority complex.
+Woodson hypothesized that the economic and psychological inferiority that burdened Blacks was caused by abstract, unseeable hegemonic forces.
+He argued that the majority of Blacks lacked the knowledge of themselves and the truth of their ancestors’ unique role in the development of the modernized world, which led to their inferiority complex.

 THE “educated Negros” have the attitude of contempt toward their own people because in their own as well as in their mixed schools Negros are taught to admire the Hebrew, the Greek, the Latin and the Teuton and to despise the African.
 (Woodson, pg.
 7)

 In 2006, then-Senator Barack Obama introduced himself to Black America as a presidential candidate for the Democratic Party.
 Sadly, the majority of black Americans did not have faith that Obama could win the presidency.
-In the initial stages of his campaign they did not support him.
-One would have thought, Barack’s marriage to a black woman, Michelle Robinson-Obama, and fathering black children, Sasha and Malia, that the majority of Black America would have gathered around to support his campaign.
+In the initial stages of his campaign, they did not support him.
+One would have thought Barack’s marriage to a black woman, Michelle Robinson-Obama, and fathering black children, Sasha and Malia, the majority of Black America, would have gathered around to support his campaign.
 However, black Millennials and most of the black baby boomers, who had supported Bill Clinton’s Presidency, between 2006 and 2008 polarized into two different groups.
 The majority of black baby boomers stuck to who they were familiar with and voted for Secretary of State Hillary Rodham Clinton while simultaneously hurling epithets and ageism slurs at Obama.
-They neglected to probe and question former Secretary Clinton’s husband’s damaging policies that lead to the horrifying increase of incarnated black men (i.e., 1 in 3 Black men sequestered into the prison-industrial-complex).
+They neglected to probe and question former Secretary Clinton’s husband’s damaging policies that led to the horrifying increase of incarnated black men (i.e., 1 in 3 Black men sequestered in the prison-industrial complex).

 With high volumes of black Americans incarcerated and the prevalence of systematic, multifaceted levels of oppression, the community remains in an economic holocaust that is visibly known and discussed throughout academia and in politics.
 Yet nothing gets done!

-Since the Civil Rights Era, the education of how to eradicate black poverty and low academic achievement remains a policy agenda that has yet to be checked off of any presidents’ or political parties’ lists because the problem is still there.
-Dropout and suspension rates among black youth are higher then they were during Jim Crow, and their are multiple reasons for this increasing number.
+Since the Civil Rights Era, education on how to eradicate black poverty and low academic achievement remains a policy agenda that has yet to be checked off of any presidents’ or political parties’ lists because the problem is still there.
+Dropout and suspension rates among black youth are higher than they were during Jim Crow, and there are multiple reasons for this increasing number.

 One reason is that it is very difficult for black children to relate to white teachers.
 White teachers use a different form of American English colloquialisms, which makes it difficult for a black child to connect to them.
 Knowingly, black youth are keenly aware that their teachers don’t reside on their side of town, and most black children believe their white teachers are rich, when nothing could be further from the truth.